Workday AI Compliance: What HR Teams Need to Know in 2026

 ❌ Pitfall 4: Ignoring Internal Mobility AI

-The problem: Many employers focus on external hiring compliance but forget that Workday's AI also powers internal job recommendations and promotions—which are equally regulated.
+The problem: Many employers focus on external hiring compliance but forget that Workday's AI also powers internal job recommendations and promotions—which are equally regulated under Title VII and state laws.

 ❌ Pitfall 5: Inadequate Opt-Out Process